Ragga: Origins

 The term "raggamuffin" is an intentional misspelling of "ragamuffin", a word that entered the Jamaican Patois lexicon after the British Empire colonized Jamaica in the 17th century.
 Despite the British colonialists' pejorative application of the term, Jamaican youth appropriated it as an ingroup designation.
 The term "raggamuffin music" describes the music of Jamaica's "ghetto dwellers".

-Ragga and hip hop music
+Ragga and hip-hop

 King Jammy produced 1985 hit, "(Under Me) Sleng Teng" by Wayne Smith.
 In the late 1980s, Jamaican deejay Daddy Freddy and Asher D's "Ragamuffin Hip-Hop" became the first multinational single to feature the word "ragga" in its title.
-Their next single "Brutality" (1988) was a cover of Mungo Jerry's "In the Summertime".